KuroKami2023/aretex-Finance/Daily Updates.md

   - Managed to integrate google sheets into the electron app.
   - managed to upload contents of excel file to the google sheets.
   - Tried ways to modify the google sheets.

+○`05/02/2024`
+  - Changed approach on displaying contents of excel file.
+  - added function to edit the contents.
+  - Successfully managed to have a selectable worksheets for excel files that has multiple sheets(did not pushed to github).

+○`05/03/2024`
+  - Trying out different approach to reduce lags on large excel files.
+  - Fixing old hard coded python code that transfers data from excel file to google sheets.
+  - Created a python code that transfer data from excel(xlsx) to google sheet.
+  - Learned Ideas from Mr. Cyrus Layugan